mvysny/vaadin-on-kotlin/vok-security/README.md

 # VoK-Security

 Please see the [VoK Security](https://www.vaadinonkotlin.eu//security/) tutorial for more information on how to implement authorization and authentication with vok.
+Also read [Vaadin Simple Security](https://github.com/mvysny/vaadin-simple-security) for more info on how this works.

 To use this module, simply add the following to your `build.gradle` file: